marwinsteiner/pyfactor_model/docs/guide.md

 # Project Guide and Instructions

+The aim of this guide and the instructions herein are for you to replicate this project in an environment of your own.
+If you just want to see it working and you've cloned this repo, simply follow the "Quick Start" instructions contained in the Readme.
+More generally, the Readme also contains some information on what multifactor models are and why we might care.
+So let's get cracking!

 ## **1. Project Setup **

 First we will need to create a base virtual environment, which is easy to do with